Faithful Semitoric Systems: Completely integrable Hamiltonian systems

-The classification by Delzant \cite{delzant} of {\em compact} symplectic toric manifolds $\toric$ is well-known.
-In particular, the manifold $M$, the symplectic form $\omega$ and the moment map $\mu$ up to isomorphism are determined by the image of the moment map, $\mu(M)$.
-Two properties of a compact symplectic toric manifold $\toric$ that are important for the classification are that $\mu$ has connected fibers and that $\mu(M)$ is a convex polytope.
-These properties follow from work of Atiyah \cite{atiyah} and Guillemin $\&$ Sternberg \cite{guillemin-sternberg} and hold for the more general family of effective Hamiltonian torus actions on compact symplectic manifolds.
+The classification by Delzant \cite{delzant} of {\em compact} toric manifolds $\toric$ is well-known.
+In particular, the manifold~$M$, the symplectic form $\omega$ and the moment map $\mu$ up to isomorphism are determined by the image of the moment map,~$\mu(M)$.
+Two properties of a~compact toric manifold $\toric$ that are important for the classification are that~$\mu$ has connected fibers and that~$\mu(M)$ is a convex polytope.
+These properties follow from work of Atiyah~\cite{atiyah} and Guillemin, Sternberg~\cite{guillemin-sternberg} and hold for the more general family of effective Hamiltonian $\mathbb{T}^k$-actions on compact $2n$-dimensional symplectic manifolds for any $0 < k \leq n$.

-If the underlying symplectic manifold is {\em not} compact, neither of the above properties need hold (cf.\ Karshon $\&$ Lerman \cite{karshon-lerman}).
-Nevertheless, Karshon $\&$ Lerman \cite{karshon-lerman} achieve a classification of these objects.
-Among others, they use the following result:
+If the underlying symplectic manifold is {\em not} compact, neither of the above properties need hold (cf.\ Karshon and Lerman~\cite{karshon-lerman}).
+Nevertheless, Karshon and Lerman~\cite{karshon-lerman} achieve a~classification of these objects.
+The starting point is the fact that orbits are tori that have a neighborhood that can be put in normal form (cf.\ Guillemin and Sternberg~\cite{GS2}, Marle~\cite{marle}).
+This is the content of the following result, stated below without proof.